Our mission is to bring equitable, affordable, comprehensive, high quality, publicly-funded health care to everyone in Oregon and the United States.

 Who We Are

-We are a statewide coalition of over 120 member organizations working to achieve a comprehensive, equitable, publicly funded, and high-quality health care system to serve all Oregon residents.
-Through grassroots activism, legislative efforts, and community education programs, HCAO aims to pass universal health care in Oregon by the 2020 legislative session.
+We are a statewide coalition of over 120 member and endorsing organizations working to achieve a comprehensive, equitable, publicly funded, and high-quality health care system to serve all Oregon residents.
+Through grassroots activism, legislative efforts, and community education programs, HCAO aims to pass universal health care in Oregon.

 HCAO recognizes that health care is a human right.
 We seek to create a health care system based on the principles of Universality, Equity, Accountability, Transparency, Participation, and health care as a Public Good.